CELEBRATE COURAGE, CELEBRATE BEAUTY

 Yet 30% of eligible women aren’t enrolled in free screening and 60% of young women don’t know the signs beyond a lump do you?

 "I would like to introduce you to my beautiful courageous friend Gemma Delia.
 In August 2017 Gemma told me she was going through Chemotherapy for Breast Cancer, age 31.
-Up until then this was something she kept very private but she has chosen to share her story to encourage young women especially, to CHECK FOR CHANGES, to get to know your body and to go visit your GP if you feel something is not right.
-She is currently kicking cancers butt (almost cancer free) and we couldn't be more proud of her".
+Up until then this was something she kept very private but she chose to share her story to encourage other women and young women especially, to CHECK FOR CHANGES, to get to know your body and to go visit your GP if you feel something is not right.
+Gemma passed away suddenly on the 4th September 2018.
+We will keep sharing her story in the hope of saving a life".

 As soon as I returned from Vietnam I went hospital to have the lump checked out.
 The doctor couldn’t diagnose what it was and suggested I have an ultrasound.
 I wasn’t able to get an appointment till the following week and by that time I was having unexplained pain in my right breast and the lump had started to invert my nipple.
 When I saw the specialist he was worried enough about my symptoms he did a biopsy on me that day.
 I had tissue taken from my breast and arm pit and a metal marker put into my breast.
 A mammogram was done to photograph where the marker was (my mammogram came back clear).